Wills, Trusts & Probate - Cost Information

 - Trustee Act Notices – these are searches in the London Gazette and local newspaper that advertise for unknown claims against the Estate and provide statutory protection for the executors in relation to claims of which they are innocently unaware.
 Again they are not mandatory, but we do recommend them in all cases.
 The cost is usually about £200.

-- Incidental expenses such as bankruptcy searches to verify that the executors may safely distribute assets to the beneficiaries – £2 per person
+- Incidental expenses such as bankruptcy searches to verify that the executors may safely distribute assets to the beneficiaries – £2 plus VAT per person.

-We generally find that it takes between three to five months to obtain the Grant of Probate for a straightforward estate.
-For taxable estates, this is usually three to six months.
+We generally find that it takes between five to seven months to obtain the Grant of Probate for a straightforward estate.
+For taxable estates, this is usually eight to ten months (the Probate Registry are currently estimating that they will issue Grants within 16 weeks of receipt of the application).
 Obtaining the Grant is not however the end of the process.
 The Grant is simply the key that unlocks the estate and enables the executors to deal with the estate assets and liabilities.
-We hope to conclude the administration of straightforward estates within six to twelve months, but it can of course take longer and will depend upon individual circumstances.
+We hope to conclude the administration of straightforward estates within eight to fourteen months, but it can of course take longer and will depend upon individual circumstances.